sauerbraten/p1xbraten/README.md

 ### [scoreboard.patch](./patches/scoreboard.patch)

-- enables detailed per-weapon damage stats recording
+- enables detailed per-weapon damage stats recording and cleans up the scoreboard look
 - adds scoreboard toggles:
     - `showflags`: when 1, shows the number of flags scored by a player; always hidden in non-flag modes
     - `showkpd`: when 1, shows the players' frags/death ratio